smartergiving/foundation-website-template/README.md

 1. **Config File**: Enter your foundation's information in the appropriate fields in `_config.yml`.
 Do not remove any fields, simply leave them blank if not needed (e.g. twitter profile).

 2. **Navigation**: If you need to change the left handed navigation links, you'll need to adjust the HTML found in `_includes/nav.html`.
 Create new pages in the `pages/` directory to match any new links you create.
-Be sure to use lowercase and hyphens in the names if needed (e.g. use `our-story.md`).
+Be sure to use lowercase and hyphens in the filenames if needed (e.g. use `our-story.md`).

 3. **Featured Projects**: The featured project cards are found in the `_featured-cards/` directory.
 Images are found in `assets/images/featured-cards/`.

+4. **Grants Database**: See full instructions below.

+## Grants Database

+The template contains a built-in grants database inspired by those found on large foundation websites.
+Just upload your annual lists of grants and the template will handle the rest.

+1. **Upload Location**: `_data/grants/`

+2. **Format**: CSV format using [this template](https://github.com/smartergiving/foundation-website-template/blob/master/_data/templates/csv_template_for_grants_database.csv).

+3. **File Naming**: Each file must represent a single year and be named for that year (e.g. `2016.csv`).

 ## License & Credits